docker/compose/README.md

 Once you have a Compose file, you can create and start your application with a single command: `docker compose up`.

+# About v2 update compatibility breaks

+Docker Compose v2 is a major version bump release of Docker compose.
+It has been completely rewriten from scratch in Golang (v1 was in Python).
+The installation instructions for Compose v2 differ from v1. v2 is not a standalone binary anymore and installation scripts will have to be adjusted.
+Some commands are different.
+For a smooth transition from legacy docker-compose 1.xx, please consider installing [compose-switch](https://github.com/docker/compose-switch) to translate `docker-compose ...` commands into Compose v2's `docker compose .... `.
+Also check v2's `--compatibility` flag.

 # Where to get Docker Compose

 ### Windows and macOS